AudDMusic/python-bot/readme.md

-🤖 This is BETA version of AuDD telegram bot
+🤖 This is BETA version of AudD telegram bot

 🤓 For developers: